matxakav/OT-NWbasedOnGNS3/modbus/defence/README.md

 <br/>

-Figure 2 shows the mechanism of SDN-based countermeasure as an app component of ONOS against Modbus/TCP.
+Figure 2 shows the mechanism of SDN-based countermeasure as an app component of ONOS against injection attack on Modbus/TCP.

 - `PacketProcessor` monitors all traffic through Open vSwitches and selects Modbus/TCP packets with function code 6 (aka.
 Modbus write packets).
 - `FreqAnalyzer` periodically analyses this packets to detect DoS attack based on packet frequency.
 In 1 second, if there are more than 10 Modbus write packets from the same source IP, then the IP is considered an attacker and defence flow entries are deployed in all Open vSwitches to block it.